batiste/django-page-cms/doc/placeholders.rst

 There is a special placeholder for images::

-    {% imageplaceholder body-image as imgsrc %}
+    {% imageplaceholder "body image" as imgsrc %}
     {% if imgsrc %}
         <img src="{{ MEDIA_URL }}{{ imgsrc }}" alt=""/>
     {% endif %}